asbjornenge/dux-quickstart/README.md

 ### Firebase :fire:

 The [dux-statestore](https://github.com/asbjornenge/dux-statestore) stores it's state in a [firebase](https://www.firebase.com/).
-This is mostly for convenience but it also enables some cool things like multi-cloud and dashboard GUIs.
+This is mostly for convenience but it also enables some cool things like multi-cloud and GUIs.
 They are free for development puposes, so go ahead and make one.
 You will need the **url** and the **secret**.

 ### Service discovery